 The return of the command should now show you this instead :

 You can now disconnect all the wire.
 At this is point, the battery pack should working like a charm..

 For me all was working as expected now.
 I was able to recharge and use the battery pack in my Mavic Pro or as USB charger with the DJI accesories.

 Working on this project make me discover that Texas instrument was the main leader of the battery gauge market.
 But also that some standard exist for communicate with thoses controllers.

-When digging around the PF state of my pack, i was surprised of how many usefull data was available and displayed on my screen and how it could be interesting to visualize them in the field.
+When digging around the PF state of my pack, i was surprised of how many usefull data was available and displayed on my computer and how it would be interesting to visualize them in the field.

 By thinking a little, i remembered that Atmega based devices like Arduino or ATtiny device also possed an I2C interface, so i made research about how to read thoses data directly throught them to maybe have an embed data reader on the pack.

 By luck i founded Github’s repository using different methods to rewrite my own data extract tool.
 There is the result i was able to get :

 ====== Global Data ======

 Manufacturer Name: ATL NVT